epklein/epklein.github.io/about.md

 - Team and Project Management
 - Career Advice

-Reach me out if you want any support!
+Reach out to me if you want any support!

 <p style="text-align: center;"><a rel="me" class="btn btn--primary" href="https://www.mentoring-club.com/the-mentors/eduardo-klein" target="_blank">The Mentoring Club</a></p>